run-llama/llama_index/llama-index-integrations/vector_stores/llama-index-vector-stores-falkordb/falkordb-vectorstore-docs.md

 documents = [
     Document("This is the first document."),
-    Document("This is the second document.")
+    Document("This is the second document."),
 ]

 vector_store.add(documents)